Noobjuice/cos30019-2018-ass2/Readme.txt

 		1) User shall be able to test if q is entailed from KB.
 		2) User can access the program with the help of a bash file.
 		3) Forward Chaining method helps the user to find the query from the given facts.
+			-The way forward chaining works is by reading the input file which contains a question, clauses and facts.
+			-The program intelligently splits the content of the file between facts, clauses and question.
+			-The facts are stored in facts list, clauses in clauses list and question as question variable.
+			-To incorporate the flow of program lists such as agenda, inferred and count are created.
+			-Agenda stores the symbol that need to be processed and check against premises of clauses checking if they match.
+			-Inferred is the list that contains symbols which are popped from agenda so that we can track the flow to the result and avoid duplication.
+			-Count is the list that stores the integer which represents the number of symbols within a given premise of clause, let's say p & q => r has two count value as there are two symbols in the premise.
+This list helps to make sure that when all the symbols in the premise are processed we can store the result of clause in the agenda and process it.
+			-The program starts by initiating all the values with their respective values and taking each fact and matching it with any of the premise of clauses, if it does it stores the result of clause in agenda and conitnues until symbol matching the question is achieved or stored in agenda.

 		4) Backward Chaining can be used to prove query by backtracking through given clauses to reach the fact.
+			-The way forward chaining works is by reading the input file which contains a question, clauses and facts.
+			-The program intelligently splits the content of the file between facts, clauses and question.
+			-The facts are stored in facts list, clauses in clauses list and question as question variable.
+			-To incorporate the flow of program lists such as agenda, inferred and count are created.
+			-Agenda stores the symbol that need to be processed and check against premises of clauses checking if they match.
+			-Inferred is the list that contains symbols which are popped from agenda so that we can track the flow to the result and avoid duplication.
+			-The program in backward chaining flows by initiating lists with their respective values and instead of starting from fact it now starts with question and starts matching the result of each clause with the question, if it matches than the symbols in premise are added to the agenda but before adding them it is made sure that they are already not in agenda and have not been processed before.
+The process keeps on repeating for each clause until a fact is added to agenda which makes the whole clauses true as facts are true hence acheiving the objective.
 	Bugs:
 	Missing: